-The principal activity of the Company is to act as a Group investment holding that is principally party to intragroup transactions.
-The Directors expect that this will remain the case in the future and that the general level of activity for the Company will remain consistent with 2022.
+The principal activity of the Company is to act as an investment holding company that is principally party to intragroup transactions.
+The Directors expect that this will remain the case in the future and that the general level of activity for the Company will remain consistent with 2023.

-STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 APRIL 2022
+STRATEGIC REPORT (CONTINUED) FOR THE YEAR ENDED 30 APRIL 2023